Hemalshaji7/Hemalshaji7/README.md

 - **Voice Vigil**: [Project Link](#)
    -Voice Vigil is a mini project designed to distinguish between real human voices and those manipulated by AI tools.
-I developed a user-friendly interface using HTML, CSS, and JavaScript, with a backend built in  Flask to handle file uploads and processing.
+I developed a user-friendly interface using HTML, CSS, and JavaScript, with a backend builtin  Flask to handle file uploads and processing.
 The system leverages a Convolutional Neural Network (CNN) model to analyze audio files and detect any signs of manipulation, providing users with insights into the authenticity of their voice recordings.

 - **Automation Testing**: [Project Link](#)
   - Completed an internship focused on automation testing, where I contributed to a project by testing various scenarios on a website using the Selenium framework.
 My tasks included developing and executing automated test scripts to validate functionality and performance, identifying and reporting bugs, and ensuring the application met quality standards.
 This experience honed my skills in creating efficient test cases and integrating them into continuous testing processes.